 What's the Solution?

 Use a breathable, moisture-repellent medical grade pillow-cover, such as Pillow Pals.
 Pillow covers are not the same as pillowcases.
 These are covers you place over the pillow that protect the pillow from perspiration, stains, dust and allergens.
 Get into the good habit of washing or spot cleaning your Pillow Pal every time you wash your sheets.
-Pillow Pals also come with a travel bag so you can take yours on all your adventures to protect yourself from what may be lurking in foreign pillows.
+We also have Travel Pillow Pals for frequent travellers which come in their own travel bag which lies flat in your luggage and adds a layer of protection from what may be lurking in foreign pillows.